mumairofficial/khalilstemmler-website-2019/src/pages/articles/enterprise-typescript-nodejs/when-crud-mvc-isnt-enough.md

 <div class="caption">A "Package by Module" folder structure.
 Each module is a separate subdomain.</div>

-Because the entire application is deployed in a single **Bounded Context** this makes for communication between subdomains using Domain Events really nice and easy, as I can hook up messaging between them over the same process.
+Because the entire application is deployed in a single **Bounded Context**, this makes for communication between subdomains using Domain Events really nice and easy, as I can hook up messaging between them over the same process.

 In DDD, we call a deployment of any number of subdomains, a **bounded context**.

 #### Single Bounded Context

-So in my example, because my monolith is running in a single process, that's a single bounded context.
+So in my example, because my monolith is running in a single process, that's a <u>single bounded context</u>.

 ![](/img/blog/enterprise-node/mvc/bounded-context.svg)